This post may contain affiliate links. Please read our disclosure policy.

 How to Make Them

-MIX.
-Mix together the dry ingredients in a bowl.
+1. MIX.
+Mix the dry ingredients in a large mixing bowl.
 Add wet ingredients and mix until everything sticks together.
-(Tip: Using a KitchenAid or other stand mixer works really great for this.
-Or, use your hands to really mix it well.)
+Use a KitchenAid or other stand mixer works, or just use your hands!

-ROLL.
-Use a cookie scoop to scoop the mixture into balls, and roll the scoops into tighter balls if you like.
+3. ROLL.
+Use a cookie scoop to scoop the mixture into balls, and roll the scoops into tighter balls if you like and place on a baking sheet.

-TO STORE, place in an airtight container.
-Separate the layers with parchment or wax paper.
-They will keep at room temperature for 1-2 days, in the fridge for 1-2 weeks, or in the freezer for up to 3 months.
+• STORE.
+Place in an airtight container.
+Separate the layers with parchment or wax paper at room temperature for 1-2 days, in the fridge for 1-2 weeks, or in the freezer for up to 3 months.
 Allow the frozen bites to thaw before eating.

 By: Lil’ Luna

-These delicious energy bites are filled with healthy ingredients that give you a little boost—including peanut butter, oats, coconut flakes, and flaxseed.
+This delicious energy balls recipe is filled with healthy ingredients that give you a little boost to get you through your day!

 Servings: 24